Nintendo 3DS: Hardware

-The console contains two separate screens.
-The top screen is a 15:9 (5:3) autostereoscopic liquid-crystal display (LCD) with a resolution of 800×240 pixels (effectively 400×240 pixels per eye, or WQVGA).
-On the original 3DS, the screen measures 3.53 in, while on the 3DS XL it measures 4.88 in.
-It is autostereoscopic; it uses a parallax barrier to produce a three-dimensional effect without requiring special glasses.
-There is a 3D Depth Slider next to the screen for adjusting the 3D effect or turning it off altogether.
-The bottom screen is a 4:3 resistive touchscreen with a display resolution of 320×240 pixels (QVGA).
-On the original Nintendo 3DS, the screen measures 3.02 in, while on the 3DS XL it measures 4.18 in.
-However, despite being 29 mm (1.14 in) bigger, the screens on the 3DS XL are the same resolution as the standard 3DS.
-This leads to the XL model having a lower pixel density (PPI) than the standard 3DS.
+The Nintendo 3DS has two separate TFT LCD displays.
+The top screen has a 5:3 aspect ratio and can display 3D images without special glasses using an autostereoscopic parallax barrier.
+Its native resolution is 800 × 240 pixels (400 × 240 pixels per eye, or WQVGA).
+On the original model, the top screen measures 3.53 in diagonally, while on the 3DS XL it measures 4.88 in.
+A "3D Depth Slider" beside the screen allows players to adjust or disable the 3D effect.
+The lower screen is a 4:3 resistive touchscreen with a resolution of 320 × 240 pixels (QVGA), It also retains the same aspect ratio as the Nintendo DS.
+The bottom screen measures 3.02 in on the original 3DS and 4.18 in on the 3DS XL.
+Although the XL model uses physically larger displays, both models share the same resolutions, resulting in lower pixel density on the XL compared with the standard 3DS.